Dav8616/NdlessCommander/README.md

 - Works on Firebird emulator (OS 4.5.4.48) and my TI-Nspire CX (OS 4.2.0.532).
 - No guarantees on other OSes or models, but it will probably work.
 - Some of the text is corrupted, I'm not sure why (I didn't look all that hard though...)
+- Preview is also broken, dunno why (I didn't pay this a whole lot of attention either)

 ---